locessentials/eng401-business-english-us/unit2/week4/understanding-typical-contracts.md

 ## Contract Types Activity

-**Your Assignment:** Find and analyze a contract type we haven't covered in class.
+**Your Goal:** Find and analyze a contract type we haven't covered in class.

 ### Step 1: Research Contract Types